nanohest/docker-terragrunt/README.md

 # Docker Terragrunt
-An always up to date [terragrunt](https://github.com/gruntwork-io/terragrunt/)
+This is a fork of [chrisns/docker-terragrunt](https://github.com/chrisns/docker-terragrunt), in order to keep Terragrunt and Terraform up to date.